 Another trigger for anxiety can be change.
 Whether we are talking about the holiday season or going on vacation we are talking about changes.

 The house changes for Christmas.
-I don’t know about you, but there is no room for a 6-foot tree in my living room.
-To accommodate, furniture has to move and things have to transplant to other rooms.
+I don’t know about you, but my living room has no room for a 6-foot tree.
+To accommodate, furniture has to move and things have to be transplanted to other rooms.
 The already cluttered house feels almost claustrophobic for weeks.

 Even the food changes.
-Healthy foods are not popular and junk food is everywhere.
+Healthy foods are not popular for Christmas dinner and junk food is everywhere.
 My digestive system does not thank me for any of that change!

 Change makes my anxiety worse on holiday!